 “When Kamala (Harris) says “Let me be clear,” that’s the last coherent thing you’ll hear from her,” Rich said, sparking laughter from the audience.

 Like Catlin, Rich also voted in 2022 to thank Ron Hanks for attending Jan 6.
-However, earlier this year as a former Mesa County Clerk, she also signed on to a letter of current and former Republican election officials (Rich was the Mesa County Clerk from 2003-10), decrying their party leadership’s decision to support of Peters and perpetuate election fraud conspiracies.
+However, earlier this year, as a former Mesa County Clerk, she also signed on to a letter of current and former Republican election officials (Rich was the Mesa County Clerk from 2003-10), decrying their party leadership’s decision to perpetuate election fraud conspiracies.
+Rich and her GOP colleagues specifically objected to the party’s support of another Mesa Clerk, Tina Peters, who was just sentenced to nine years in prison for election-related crimes.

 Rich then went on to urge people to vote for Trump, who has increasingly shown signs of mental decline in the past few months.